Cyfrin/Updraft/courses/gmx-perpetuals-trading/2-foundation/24-ui-gm-pool-shift-liquidity/+page.md

-Okay, here is a thorough and detailed summary of the video clip (0:00-0:45) about shifting GM tokens on the GMX platform.

-**Overall Summary:**

-The video clip explains and demonstrates the "Shift" functionality available for GM (GMX Market) Pools on the GMX V2 interface.
-This feature allows users to directly swap their GM tokens from one liquidity pool to another eligible pool without incurring typical buy/sell fees, effectively changing their market exposure while remaining liquidity providers.
-The example shown walks through shifting GM tokens from the LDO/USD pool to the ETH/USD pool.

-**Key Concepts:**

-1.  **GM Pools:** These are liquidity pools on GMX V2 that enable trading for a single market (e.g., LDO/USD, ETH/USD).
-They are backed by the tokens listed in brackets (e.g., [WETH-USDC]).
-Providing liquidity to these pools earns fees from swaps and leverage trading.
-2.  **GM Tokens:** These represent a user's share in a specific GM Pool.
-They are ERC-20 tokens.
-Holding GM tokens exposes the user to the assets within that pool's composition and earns yield (APY).
-3.  **Shift Functionality:** This is an alternative action to "Buy" or "Sell" GM tokens.
-It specifically facilitates the *swapping* of GM tokens *between* different GM pools.
-The core benefit is moving liquidity positions between markets efficiently, potentially without the standard swap fees associated with selling one asset and buying another.
-4.  **ERC-20 Token Approval:** Because GM tokens are ERC-20 tokens, interacting with them via a smart contract (like the one handling the "Shift" function) requires the user to first grant permission (approve) for the contract to spend those tokens on their behalf.
-This is a standard security measure in DeFi.

-**Detailed Walkthrough of the Example (Shifting LDO/USD to ETH/USD):**

-1.  **Initial State (0:00 - 0:09):**
-    *   The user interface displays a list of available GM Pools under the "Select a GM Pool" heading.
-    *   The narrator points out the "Shift" button alongside "Buy" and "Sell" for each pool.
-    *   The narrator highlights their current position: they hold **5.0133 GM tokens** in the **LDO/USD [WETH-USDC]** pool, valued at **$4.25**.
-This is visible in the "WALLET" column for that pool row.

-2.  **Initiating the Shift (0:09 - 0:15):**
-    *   The narrator decides to shift this liquidity from the LDO/USD pool to the ETH/USD pool.
-    *   They click the **"Shift"** button on the LDO/USD pool row.

-3.  **Shift Interface (0:15 - 0:24):**
-    *   A new interface section appears, specifically for the "Shift GM" action within the "V2 Pools" context.
-    *   **Source (Pay):** It correctly identifies the source pool as **GM: LDO/USD**, showing the user's balance of **5.0133**.
-    *   **Destination (Receive):** It defaults or allows selection of the target pool, shown here as **GM: ETH/USD**.
-    *   The narrator clicks **"MAX"** next to the balance, populating the "Pay" field with the full 5.0133 LDO/USD GM tokens ($4.25).
-    *   The interface automatically calculates the amount of destination tokens to be received: **~3.072 GM: ETH/USD** tokens, also valued at **$4.25** (indicating a value-preserving swap, minus network fees).

-4.  **Transaction Process (0:24 - 0:33):**
-    *   **Step 1: Approval:**
-        *   Because GM tokens are ERC-20, the narrator must first approve the GMX contract to spend their LDO/USD GM tokens.
-        *   They click the button labeled **"Allow GM: LDO/USD [WETH-USDC] to be spent"**.
-Status shows "Pending approval".
-        *   A wallet pop-up (implied to be MetaMask) appears, requesting a **"Spending cap request"**.
-        *   The narrator clicks **"Confirm"** in the wallet pop-up (0:29).
-    *   **Step 2: Execution:**
-        *   Once the approval transaction confirms, the button changes to **"Shift GM"**.
-        *   The narrator clicks **"Shift GM"** (0:30).
-        *   Another wallet pop-up appears for the actual shift transaction confirmation.
-        *   The narrator clicks **"Confirm"** in the wallet pop-up (0:32).

-5.  **Confirmation and Final State (0:33 - 0:45):**
-    *   A notification appears on the bottom right: **"Shifting from GM: LDO/USD [WETH-USDC] to GM: ETH/USD [WETH-USDC]"**.
-It shows status updates like "Shift request sent," "Fulfilling shift request," and finally "Shift order executed."
-    *   The user navigates back to the main GM Pool list (0:37).
-    *   The "WALLET" column is updated:
-        *   LDO/USD now shows **0.0000 ($0.00)**.
-        *   ETH/USD now shows **3.0718 ($4.25)**.
-    *   The narrator confirms that the GM tokens have been successfully moved from the LDO/USD market to the ETH/USD market via the shift function.

-**Important Notes/Tips Mentioned:**

-*   The "Shift" function is specifically for swapping GM tokens *between* pools.
-*   GM tokens are ERC-20 tokens, requiring a spending approval transaction before the first shift (or if the allowance is insufficient).

-**Code Blocks:**

-*   No specific code blocks are shown or discussed in this video segment.

-**Links or Resources:**

-*   No external links or resources are mentioned in this clip.
-The interface shown is GMX (gmx.io or app.gmx.io).

-**Questions or Answers:**

-*   No questions are asked or answered in this clip.
-It is purely explanatory and demonstrative.

-**Use Case:**

-*   The primary use case demonstrated is reallocating liquidity provider capital between different market pools on GMX V2 without exiting the GM token ecosystem or incurring buy/sell fees associated with traditional swaps.
-This allows LPs to easily adjust their exposure based on market conditions or yield opportunities.
+## Shifting Your GM Token Positions on GMX V2

+The GMX V2 platform offers a powerful "Shift" feature for managing your liquidity positions within GM (GMX Market) Pools.
+This function allows you to efficiently move your GM tokens directly from one pool to another eligible pool, effectively changing your market exposure without incurring the standard swap fees associated with selling tokens from one pool and buying into another.

+Before utilizing the Shift function, it's essential to understand these core components:

+*   **GM Pools:** These are the specific liquidity pools on GMX V2 designed for trading individual markets (e.g., LDO/USD, ETH/USD).
+Each pool is backed by a defined set of underlying assets (indicated in brackets, like [WETH-USDC]).
+By providing liquidity to these pools, users earn fees generated from swaps and leverage trading activities within that market.
+*   **GM Tokens:** When you provide liquidity to a GM Pool, you receive corresponding GM tokens.
+These are ERC-20 tokens representing your proportional share of that specific pool.
+Holding GM tokens entitles you to a share of the pool's generated fees (APY) and exposes you to the price movements of the underlying assets within the pool's composition.

+**Understanding the Shift Functionality**

+Distinct from the "Buy" or "Sell" actions for GM tokens, the "Shift" function is specifically designed to facilitate the direct exchange of GM tokens *between* different GM pools.
+Its primary advantage lies in allowing liquidity providers to reallocate their capital across various GMX markets efficiently, often bypassing the typical swap fees encountered when exiting one position (selling) and entering another (buying).

+**Step-by-Step Guide: Shifting GM Tokens (Example: LDO/USD to ETH/USD)**

+Let's walk through an example of shifting liquidity from the LDO/USD pool to the ETH/USD pool.

+1.  **Navigate to GM Pools:** Access the GMX V2 interface and locate the list of available GM Pools.
+You can typically see your current holdings in the "WALLET" column for each pool.
+In this example, we start with `5.0133` GM tokens in the `LDO/USD [WETH-USDC]` pool, valued at `$4.25`.
+2.  **Initiate the Shift:** Find the row corresponding to the pool you wish to shift *from* (the source pool, LDO/USD in this case).
+Click the **"Shift"** button associated with that pool.
+3.  **Configure the Shift:** The "Shift GM" interface will appear.
+    *   **Source (Pay):** The interface will automatically identify your source pool (`GM: LDO/USD`) and display your available balance (`5.0133`).
+    *   **Destination (Receive):** Select the target pool you wish to shift *to* (`GM: ETH/USD`).
+    *   **Specify Amount:** Enter the amount of source GM tokens you want to shift.
+Clicking **"MAX"** will populate the field with your entire balance (`5.0133` LDO/USD GM tokens).
+    *   **Review Quote:** The interface will estimate the amount of destination GM tokens you will receive (e.g., `~3.072 GM: ETH/USD`).
+Note that the value should remain approximately the same (e.g., `$4.25`), excluding network gas fees.
+4.  **Approve Token Spending (If Required):**
+    *   Since GM tokens are ERC-20 tokens, you must grant the GMX smart contract permission to access and move your source GM tokens *before* the first shift operation, or if your previous allowance was insufficient.
+    *   Click the button labeled similar to **"Allow GM: LDO/USD [WETH-USDC] to be spent"**.
+    *   Your connected wallet (e.g., MetaMask) will prompt you to confirm a **"Spending cap request"**.
+Review the request and click **"Confirm"** in your wallet.
+Wait for this approval transaction to confirm on the blockchain.
+5.  **Execute the Shift:**
+    *   Once the approval transaction is confirmed, the button on the GMX interface will change to **"Shift GM"**.
+    *   Click **"Shift GM"**.
+    *   Your wallet will again prompt you, this time to confirm the actual shift transaction.
+Review the details (including gas fees) and click **"Confirm"** in your wallet.
+6.  **Monitor Confirmation:** The GMX interface will typically display notifications indicating the progress of your shift transaction (e.g., "Shift request sent," "Fulfilling shift request," "Shift order executed").
+7.  **Verify the Result:** Once the shift transaction is successfully confirmed on the blockchain, return to the main GM Pool list.
+Your balances in the "WALLET" column should reflect the change:
+    *   Source Pool (LDO/USD): `0.0000 ($0.00)`
+    *   Destination Pool (ETH/USD): `3.0718 ($4.25)` (or the equivalent amount received)

+You have now successfully moved your liquidity position from the LDO/USD market to the ETH/USD market using the Shift function.

+**Key Considerations:**

+*   **Purpose-Built:** The "Shift" function is exclusively for swapping GM tokens between different GM pools.
+It cannot be used for buying or selling GM tokens for other assets like USDC or ETH directly.
+*   **ERC-20 Approval:** Remember that the initial spending approval transaction is a necessary security step required by the ERC-20 token standard for interacting with smart contracts.
+You only need to do this once per token per contract, or if you wish to increase a previously set spending limit.

+**Primary Use Case:**

+The Shift function provides a streamlined method for liquidity providers on GMX V2 to rebalance their portfolio across different markets.
+It allows for adjusting market exposure (e.g., moving from a volatile asset pool to a more stable one, or vice-versa) or chasing higher yield opportunities without needing to exit the GM token ecosystem entirely or pay standard swap fees for the reallocation.